tectonic -X build

 parents.
 The build artifacts will be placed into the document’s build output

-directory, which defaults to a subdirectory build
+directory, which defaults to a subdirectory build of the document source

 directory.